Arial-Z/Romaji-Renamer/README.md

  ## How it works:
   - Plex-Romaji-Renamer will export your Animes and TVDB/IMDB IDs from Plex with python plexapi
   - Then it will then retrieve their MAL/Anilist IDs from my mapping list https://github.com/Arial-Z/Animes-ID
-  - Use the Anilist API and Jikan API to get metadata from MAL
+  - Use the Anilist API and Jikan API to get metadata from Anilist and MAL
-  - Use the anilist API to get the Romaji title
   - Create and update a PMM metadata file to import everything in to your Plex when PMM runs.

 ### Step 1 - Prerequisites
 First you need a GNU/Linux OS to run bash script<br/>
-  Requirements: PMS, PMM, Python and JQ<br/>
+  Requirements: Plex Media Server, Plex-Meta-Manager, Python and JQ<br/>
   - Install and configure Plex-Meta-Manager: https://github.com/meisnate12/Plex-Meta-Manager<br/>
-  - Install JQ which is a json parser see: https://stedolan.github.io/jq/ (Present by default on unRAID 6.10.0 and later.)<br/>
+  - Install JQ is a json parser see: https://stedolan.github.io/jq/ (Present by default on unRAID 6.10.0 and later.)<br/>
   - install python plexapi
   ```
   pip install plexapi